 typical magazine holder or hang them on a peg board wall.

-For packing purposes, a thin layer of acetate is added to the cling vinyl in the bag.
+A stiff sheet of acetate packaging is added to the cling vinyl in the bag.
 We've

 It is possible to achieve a pebbly look by coloring over something textured.
 Art stores sell

 special paper for this purpose.
 You can also use fabric or other materials.
 It isn't necessary